Configure a Report Server (Reporting Services Native Mode)

-Report Manager is an optional feature for a native mode report server, but it is recommended that you configure Report Manager so that you can grant user access to the report server and manage report server content.
-If you deploy a report server in SharePoint integrated mode, use the Web front-end of a SharePoint server to grant access.
+It's recommended that you configure web portal so that you can grant user access to the report server and manage report server content.
+If you deploy a report server in SharePoint integrated mode, use the Web front end of a SharePoint server to grant access.

 Additional features, such as report server e-mail and the unattended execution account, can be configured as needed.
 For more information, see Manage a Reporting Services Native Mode Report Server.